Bring Luxury Home

 The next scene is a brief exterior of the couple dragging their numerous bags into their home to show they are at a new location.

-In the final scene we see the couple laying in bed.
+In the final scene, we see the couple laying in bed.
 The camera is looking straight down at them from the ceiling.
+This framing matches the beginning when the wife had her line, “That was a nice bed,” so it’s a visual bookend to the film.
 The husband says, "This is a nice bed."
 The image of the couple blurs and the eLuxury logo appears with tagline: "Bring Luxury Home" (legally)

 From the details I have so far, it looks like we need three actors.
 Two would be lead actors and one small role for the doorman.
-This combined talent would be in the cost range of $3,000.
+This combined talent would be in the cost range of $5,000.
 This will cover two days of production.
 We want to make sure we hire experienced professionals that can deliver lines well and not create wasted time on multiple takes.
+Plus, an additional fee most professional actors charge is to use their likeness for a limited time.
+We can negotiate a longer run time than a year if needed.

 We plan to shoot at one location per day.
 I believe finding a luxury hotel is the toughest and most expensive location.
 We will also need a a home that we can shoot a nice exterior and interior in.
 Typically we estimate $1,000 per location for costs.
 So this may be be $2,000, but if we can find a home that works for the look of the film we can save on budget.

 Rental of gear is essential to any production.
-We plan to rent a grip truck and we will also carry the appropriate insurance to cover liability and damages.
+We plan to rent a grip truck, and we will also carry the appropriate insurance to cover liability and damages.
+It’s always good to be insured in case there are any accidents during production.
 We want to make sure we have enough lighting equipment to pull off a high key (bright and clean) look.
-This is a total of $3,250.
+This requires quality lights that have enough output to generate the look we are going for.
+This is a total of $7,250.

-One other way to cuts cost is to shoot at one location only.
-The script could be written in a way that all the action takes place at the hotel only.
-This could be a huge cost saver.
-You could end the story at the couple stuffing their car with luggage and create some funny reactions between doorman and the couple as the punch line.
-This would save us at least $2,000 if we can shoot it all in one day, but that’s really pushing it and I would hesitate to push a crew that hard to get that many scenes in one day.
+Shooting at one location would cut costs dramatically.
+This option would require the script to be modified in a way that all the action takes place at the hotel only.
+The story would end at the couple stuffing their car with luggage and create some funny reactions between doorman and the couple as the punch line.

-From there we’ll draft a detailed script and story boards to showcase and visualize the spot completely.
-We’ll hop on another 30 minute call to ensure and discuss revisions so that you’re 100% happy with the foundation of this spot.
+From there, we’ll draft a detailed script and story boards to showcase and visualize the spot completely.
+We’ll hop on another conference call to ensure and discuss revisions so that you’re 100% happy with the foundation of this spot.

 As I tell all of my clients, production is scalable when it comes to budget.
 I've really tried my best to keep the costs as low as possible for the amount of work that is needed to create quality videos.
 If you have any questions, please don't hesitate to ask.